FarPay/ApiDoc/README.md

 Lets kick this off by aligning some general terms of the API:
 * The terms are business driven - that is terms that non-technical person should understand.
 * The API is versioned with a versionnumber is attached to the root URL.
-Noted as a post fix notation https://api.farpay.io/`<version number>`
+Noted as a post fix notation https://api.farpay.io/ `<version number>`
 * All endpoints are authenticated with an API key.
 See [how to get an API key](Api-Key-Get.md)
 * All endpoints have an `HTTP_GET` method, that return a collection of the corresponding object, or in some cases, a reference-object, which is a minimum presentation of a larger business object.
 * All endpoints have a *sub-child* HTTP_GET method, that returns a single object, that is further elaborated in details and relations.
 One example is the invoice.
 The invoice is grabbed from the `https://api.farpay.io/invoices/<invoice ID>`, where the `<invoice ID>` identifies that specific invoice.
+* All endpoints are testable in the swagger UI, by [entering the API-Key](API-Key-Input.md)
 * Other endpoints depending the http-verb, such as `POST`, `PUT`, `PATCH` or `DELETE`, depending on the available functional scope.
 Furher info on these, where you dive in.

 ## Root URL
 The url is